ReyhaneMasumi/mapbox-gl-draw-split-polygon-mode/README.md

 # mapbox-gl-draw-split-polygon-mode

-A custom mode for [MapboxGL-Draw](https://github.com/mapbox/mapbox-gl-draw) to split polygons.
+A custom mode for [MapboxGL-Draw](https://github.com/mapbox/mapbox-gl-draw) to split polygons based on a drawn lineString.

 > Check [mapbox-gl-draw-split-line-mode](https://github.com/ReyhaneMasumi/mapbox-gl-draw-split-line-mode) For splitting lineStrings.